JAlazer/TicTacToe/README.md

 ## Finishing Touches

 Now, currently there is no message being displayed about who won or if there was tie!
 So, a new *state* will keep track of the *winCheck* result!
 This state is *endGame*.
 This *state* will be updated upon the checking of the win condition of course!
 Then there will be a quick arrow function assigned to a constant *winMessage* which will return the appropriate win message.
 Finally, the *return* statement is updated to have the *winMessage* displayed!

+If you read all the way through this messy README, YOU ARE THE BEST.
+I hope this was somehow helpful to you, if not, then idk maybe my pain in trial and error gave you some amusement.
+Either way, thank you for sticking through to the end!
+Obviously there is much more that I could add to this Tic Tac Toe game, however, the point of this project was to just get me into the basics of React (and a little bit of Jest), so that I can get to the more important things in life!

+Stay awesome!
+Johan out!!